Tranvanphuong/Nohigong/README.md

   - **`components`**: Reusable components written in React.js.
   - **`css`**: Stylesheets; pre-processors are also supported.
   - **`mock`**: Example data as json files.
   - **`pages`**: A Page is a React component registered in the router that represents a full view.
-Smaller sections within the page can be components for better maintainability, though they don’t necessarily need to be reusable.
+Smaller sections within the page can be components for better maintainability, though they don't necessarily need to be reusable.
   - **`static`**: Static assets to be deployed along with your Mini App.
 Notice: large static assets should be served from a CDN.
   - **`utils`**: Reusable utility functions, such as API integration, client-side cart management, formatting, etc.
   - **`app.tsx`**: Root component of your entire Mini App.
 React DOM will mount this component to the element `#app`.